Stevenson, Jacques & Co v McLean: Facts

-Plaintiffs (P) were iron merchants who purchased iron to sell on to third parties.
-Defendant (D) was the holder of warrants (titles) for quantities of iron.
-By telegram (dated Saturday 27 September) D offered to sell iron to P for “40s., nett cash, open till Monday” (the original offer) [348].
-On Monday morning P sent telegram to D asking whether D would “accept forty for delivery over two months, or if not, longest limit you would allow” [348] (P's telegraphic enquiry).
-D did not respond to the telegram and later that day sold all warrants to another party.
-D sent a telegram to P at 1.25pm on the Monday advising all warrants had been sold (D's telegram of warrants sold).
-Prior to receiving that communication, P sent a telegram to D at 1.34pm advising acceptance of offer (P's acceptance of offer).
-P subsequently sued D for non-delivery of iron warrants alleging breach of contract.
+Plaintiff Stevenson were iron merchants who purchased iron to sell on to third parties.
+Defendant McLean was the holder of warrants (titles) for quantities of iron.
+By telegram (dated Saturday 27 September) McLean offered to sell iron to Stevenson for “40s., nett cash, open till Monday” (the original offer).

+On Monday morning Stevenson sent a telegram to McLean asking whether McLean would accept forty for delivery over two months, or if not, longest limit you would allow (Stevenson's telegraphic enquiry).
+McLean did not respond to the telegram and later that day sold all warrants to another party.
+McLean sent a telegram to Stevenson at 1.25pm on the Monday advising all warrants had been sold (McLean's telegram of warrants sold).
+Prior to receiving that communication, Stevenson sent a telegram to McLean at 1.34pm advising acceptance of offer (Stevenson's acceptance of offer).
+Stevenson subsequently sued McLean for non-delivery of iron warrants alleging breach of contract.